-As no amendments were proposed, ECHA adopted the decision under Article 51(3) of REACH.
+As no amendments were proposed, ECHA took the decision according to Article 51(3) of the REACH Regulation.

-Appendix E: Observations and technical guidance
+Appendix D: Observations and technical guidance

 - 1. This compliance check decision does not prevent ECHA from initiating further compliance checks at a later stage on the registrations present. - 2.
 Failure to comply with the requests in this decision, or to otherwise fulfil the information requirements with a valid and documented adaptation, will result in a notification to the enforcement authorities of the Member States. - 3.
 Test guidelines, GLP requirements and reporting